Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 The lens has very smooth zooming, that’s nice to use.

-The lens has a focus ring that stands quite smoothly and precisely, but it’s also quite heavy to turn.
+The lens has a focus ring that stands smoothly and precisely but is quite heavy to turn.

 There is full-time manual fixing, so you can turn that focus ring any time.